EdagPSIT/devops-docs/vagrant/README.md

-# Repository to create developement, learning environment.
+# Repository to create developement, learning environment with Vagrant.

 ### 1. Vagrant Installation prequisite.
    You should have installed VirtualBox, VMWare or Hyper-V(only for windows).